astridx/meinblog/content/posts/joomla/4EinMenupunkt.en.md

   - Joomla
 ---

 In this article you will learn how to create a menu item for the frontend view of your component.
 This way, you don't need to know the exact URL.
-Later, a conversion to search engine friendly URLs is possible automatically.
+Later, a conversion to search engine friendly URLs is possible automatically.<!-- \index{menu item (frontend)} -->

 ## For impatient people